PacktPublishing/Hands-On-Graph-Analytics-with-Neo4j/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+## Errata
+Chapter 2
+Page no:56

+It looks like:
+LOAD CSV FROM 'path/to/file.csv' AS row
+CREATE (:Node {name: row[1]

+It should look like:
+LOAD CSV FROM 'path/to/file.csv' AS row
+CREATE (:Node {name: row[1] })

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.